New Kitten Care

 Many veterinarians feel that “appropriate dental care is the most important thing you can do to enhance quality to and lengthen your pet’s life.”
 Certain diets such as Science Diet Oral Care and prescription TD may be helpful in preventing periodontal disease.
-Periodic professional cleanings are necessary for most cats.
+Periodic professional cleanings are necessary for some cats.
 We will check the condition of your cat’s oral cavity and recommend appropriate care at your regularly scheduled exam.
 NOTE: Regular dry food does not clean your cats teeth and may even contribute to serious resorptive lesions.

 9. Cat Toys